SirMengo/Libft/README.md

 Exercises from the "Common Core - Libft" of 42School.
 Planning on doing all of them, they are not all done yet, will update this README when they are complete.

+Tested *DOES NOT MEAN* that the exercise is working, just means it passed the [Libft Tester](https://github.com/Tripouille/libftTester)

 | Mandatory (I) | Status     | Tested     |
 | :-------- | :------- | :------- |
 | isalpha | <p align="center">✅</p> | <p align="center">✅</p> |